ADVERTISEMENT

 What Are the Risks and Complications of Extraction?

 As with any medical and dental treatment, tooth extraction is associated with some risks and complications.
-Common risks and complications include:
+Common risks and complications include

 1. Tooth breakage during extraction.

-3. Short term minimal to moderate pain, including jaw pain, due to the irritation of the nerves and the movement of the jaw during extraction.
+3. Short-term minimal to moderate pain, including jaw pain, due to the irritation of the nerves and the movement of the jaw during extraction.

 6. Temporary numbness.

-7. Pain or difficulty opening your mouth.
+7. Pain or difficulty opening the mouth.

 Some uncommon risks and complications include: